prokopsimek/awesome-developer-experience/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:
+Ensure your pull request adheres to the [guidelines](https://github.com/sindresorhus/awesome/blob/main/pull_request_template.md).

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this

 Thank you for your suggestions!